two-dogs/the-kennel/links.md

 * http://community.linuxmint.com/tutorial/view/2

-> When using KDE apps **without KDE Desktop installed**, and you're experiencing issues with KDE apps (Okular, Gwenview, KStars..etc) run the following command:
+> When using KDE apps (Okular, Gwenview, KStars..etc)**without KDE Desktop installed**, and you're experiencing issues  run the following command:

-`sudo apt install kdelibs-bin kdelibs5-data kdelibs5-plugins`
+`sudo aptitude install kdelibs-bin kdelibs5-data kdelibs5-plugins`

-> Note: These issues do not affect the KDE edition.
+> Note: These issues **do not affect the KDE edition**.
 A regression in KDE 4.14 prevents these applications from working fine out of the box outside of KDE.
 Ref: Release Notes from LM-17.1